 Le Yu is working on effects of mating system variation on patterns of adaptation in two closely related bean species, the common bean (Phaseolus vulgaris) and the scarlet runner bean (Phaseolus coccineus).
 Before joining our lab in 2019, Yu did a MSc at Lanzhou University in China.

 Carolina Bernhardsson was a postdoc in from 2015-2019 and has worked on a number of projects, including the role of natural epigenetic variation in aspen and to generate high-density genetic maps using sequence capture data to improve existing and future genome assemblies in aspen and spruce.
+Carolina is now a bioinformatician in Mattias Jakobsson’s lab at Uppsala university.

 Antoine Bos is a former PhD student (2009) that worked on the genetic basis of frost tolerance in Arabidopsis thaliana.
 He’s now working at Enetjärn Natur AB.